soltanianzadeh/STNeuroNet/README.md

    * [`pip install tensorflow-gpu==1.4`][tf-pypi-gpu] for TensorFlow with GPU support
    * [`pip install tensorflow==1.4`][tf-pypi] for CPU-only TensorFlow

+   You would need to install CUDA8 and cuDNN7 prior to installing Tensorflow-gpu.
 For further details, please refer to [Tensorflow website][tf-install]
 2. [`pip install stneuronet`](https://pypi.org/project/STNeuroNet/)
 3. MATLAB engine API:
    ```